FerryTempo/FTServer/docs/ferrytempo-defs-ferry-tempo-single-port-data.md

 ## PortETA

-Seconds until arrival of the next boat.
+Date/time in epoch format of arrival of the next boat.

 `PortETA`